aparabolica/feathers-telegram-bot/README.md

   // Needed for parsing bodies (login) .use(bodyParser.json())
   .use(bodyParser.urlencoded({ extended: true }))
-  // Initialize your feathers plugin .use(telegramBot({
+  // Initialize Feathers Telegram Bot .use(telegramBot({
     username: "Your_Bot",
     token: "[your-token-here]"